tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * What is a trading signal?

-  **Answer:** A trading signal is the point at which a technical indicator, such as the crossover of two moving averages (short MA and long MA), suggests an opportunity for action--namely whether an individual trader or algorithmic trading program should issue a buy or sell order for a security (such as a stock) at that point in time.
+  **Answer:** A trading signal is the point at which a technical indicator, such as the crossover of two moving averages (short MA and long MA), suggests an opportunity for action.
+Namely, whether an individual trader or algorithmic trading program should issue a buy or sell order for a security (such as a stock) at that point in time.

-Transition to explaining to students how technical indicators and trading signals are used in practice, particularly as it relates to the dual moving average crossover trading strategy.
+Transition to explaining how technical indicators and trading signals are used in practice, particularly as it relates to the dual moving average crossover trading strategy.

 * Emphasize to students that technical indicators and trading signals are used when implementing trading strategies.
 The goal of a trading signal is to identify opportunities to get ahead of the trend.